CTEC3905-2022/lab-materials/lab-05.md

 ### Colours

 The colour `<input>` works exactly the same.
-In the following example, notice how the code is almost identical to the avove example.
+In the following example, notice how the code is almost identical to the above example.

 First, we add some new css custom properties for foreground colour and background colour.